L-YS-Ayoussef/Digital-Filtering-of-an-Audio-Signal/README.md

 ## 📄 License

-Important Notice: This repository is publicly available for viewing only.
+⚠️ **Important Notice:** This repository is publicly available for viewing only.
 Forking, cloning, or redistributing this project is **NOT** permitted without explicit permission.

 Copyright (c) 2025 Chameleon Tech